-Sparse leaf coverWe showed this image as an illustration for a Zone 1 inspection.
-It also falls into a Zone 4 inspection.
-Look at how sparse the leaf cover is in the crown of these trees.
+Sparse leaf coverWe showed this image as an illustration for a Zone 1 (the tree as a whole) inspection.
+Sparse leaf cover also falls into a Zone 4 inspection.

-Broken pine branchThis broken branch is easy to spot because of the differently-colored (dead) needles.
+Broken pine branchThis broken branch is easy to spot because of the differently-colored (brown, dead) needles.

-Dead branch (with detail)The fungus on this dead branch over the street tells us that the branch can break at any time.
+Dead branch (with detail)The brown crust fungus on this dead branch over the street tells us that the branch can break at any time.

 NestsYou might not realize that a nest is in a tree until whatever built it lets you know it's there.
-Here, this hornet's nest was hidden by big magnolia leaves.
-Listening as you inspect your tree often reveals what you didn't see!
+Here, a hornet's nest was hidden by big magnolia leaves.
+Listen as you inspect your tree!
+Doing so often reveals what you didn't see!

-Widow makerA widow maker is a branch that is broken but hasn't fallen to the ground; it can come down at any time.
-We know this branch is broken because of the brown (dead) needles.
+Widow makerA widow maker is a branch that is broken but hasn't fallen to the ground.
+It can come down at any time.
+We know this pine branch is broken because of the brown (dead) needles.

 Zone 4: The crown